 5. If you’ve been using a pseudonym, I’d suggest dropping it and being yourself after a couple weeks.
 If people know who you really are, you can have more genuine interactions and will get more followers.
 Come up with a clever name for yourself and put some thought into your profile pic as well as the description of yourself, but realize you can always easily change those.
 Do not use the default Twitter image icon, but rather if at all possible include a picture of yourself or something symbolizing your interests.

 6. Start tweeting.
-It really doesn’t matter a whole lot what you say.
-You can respond to others, you can post web links of interest to you, or just say just about anything.
+It doesn’t matter a whole lot what you say.
+You can respond to others, you can post web links of interest to you, or say just something about anything.

 7. Start using hashtags.
 Wait, what are #hashtags?
 Hashtags as the # symbol that for example I put in front of the word “hashtags” in the previous sentence.
 Hashtags are meant to be a tool to participate in ongoing discussions and reach specific, interested audiences.

-9. Avoid tweeting anything confrontational and avoiding tweeting when you feel emotional.
+9. Avoid tweeting anything confrontational and tweeting when you feel emotional at first.
 Keep this policy for a few months.
 The best way to make an ass of yourself on Twitter is tweeting in haste or in anger or snidely.
 Also do not tweet anything confidential of course.

 10. If you are tweeting about a paper or a particular scientist, include the journal or scientist’s twitter handle in the tweet.
 For example, if I tweet about a Cell Stem Cell paper on stem cell research, I often include “@cellstemcell” in the tweet.
 This lets the editor know of your interest and your comment.
 You might be able to start a few dialogues with them over time.
 Same goes for scientists.
 If I am posting something I think will interest Jonathan Eisen, for example, I include @phylogenomics in my post.